Dental Implants – Columbia, MO

 Missing All Teeth

 For a patient missing all or most of their natural smile, implant dentures are often the perfect solution.
-Once the implant specialist has placed an average of four to eight dental implants in your jaw, we can mount a denture to restore an entire row of your teeth.
+Once the implant specialist has placed an average of four to eight dental implants in your jaw, we can mount a denture to restore an entire row of teeth.
 The best part is that your denture is sturdy and stable, allowing you to eat, speak, and smile with ease.

 Understanding the Cost of Dental Implants

 The total cost of a dental implant procedure depends on a few factors, including how many teeth you are missing and how healthy your jaw is.
 Many patients must have a preliminary bone grafting procedure performed first, which increases the volume of the bone and adds to the overall cost of the treatment.
-The only way to know for sure how much your dental implants will cost is to visit our office.
+The only way to know for sure how much your dental implants will cost is to visit our dental office.
 One of our experts will carefully examine your smile and the condition of your overall oral health before developing your personalized treatment plan that includes pricing information.

 The Cost of Preparatory Treatments